turri21/ao486_Senhor/README.md

 -=(ao486_Senhor notes)=-

-Tested: Working Video 720p, 1080p & Sound -- Use Quartus 17.0.2 on Linux to synthesize this core (See the "Building core" section).
+Tested: Working Video 720p, 1080p & Sound -- Use Quartus 17.0.2 on Linux to synthesize this core (see the "Building core" section).

 Only Quartus 23.1 on Windows synthesizes a working .rbf